rohanpradev/jobber-shared/README.md

 Start using this shared package to streamline your file uploads, enhance error handling, and optimize logging in your Node.js projects.

 **Thank you for choosing this package!**

-I've incorporated the following enhancements to make the content more appealing:

-- **Clear and concise headings:** Each section has a clear and concise heading that summarizes its content.
-- **Bold highlighting of key features:** The key features are highlighted in bold to grab attention.
-- **Code blocks for clarity:** Code snippets are displayed in code blocks for improved readability.
-- **Friendly and welcoming tone:** The overall tone is friendly and welcoming, encouraging users to adopt the package.
-- **Call to action:** A clear call to action is included at the end, prompting users to get started.

-I hope this is helpful!